1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 The next step was to see how much rain was falling where.
 This could have been done in QGIS, but since the end result was going on the web, I started up a webpage with [d3](http://d3js.com/) and [d3-jetpack](https://github.com/gka/d3-jetpack).

-First, load the data and set up the [canvas preliminaries](http://diveintohtml5.info/canvas.html).
-Using SVG to draw the data wouldn't be a good idea; with over 20,000 points to draw and canvas is much faster.
+First, I loaded the data and set up the [canvas preliminaries](http://diveintohtml5.info/canvas.html).
+Using SVG to draw the data wouldn't be a good idea with 20,000 points to draw - it's too slow.

 ```javascript
 var width = 700